tequeter/dryspec/README.md

 ## Installation

 LeanSDD aims at being as being as simple as possible.
-It features no CLI command, and only a limited amount of configuration in your AI agent that you'll perform yourself.
+It features no CLI tool, and only a limited amount of configuration in your AI agent that you'll perform yourself.

 ## UI